sambarza/cheshire-cat-ai-core/V2_DEV_NOTES.md

 - should we ship a small LLM and embedder via llama.cpp or other lightweight runner?
 - as there are docker and pyPI releases, makes no sense to have a `develop` branch
 - move settings out of plugins?
+- should we finally get rid of `BaseModelDict`?